NVIDIA-Genomics-Research/rapids-single-cell-examples/README.md

-## Example 2: Single-cell RNA-seq of 1 Million Mouse Brain Cells
+## Example 2: Single-cell RNA-seq of 1.3 Million Mouse Brain Cells

 <img align="left" width="240" height="200" src="https://github.com/clara-parabricks/rapids-single-cell-examples/blob/master/images/1M_brain.png?raw=true">

-We demonstrate the use of RAPIDS to accelerate the analysis of single-cell RNA-seq data from 1 million cells.
+We demonstrate the use of RAPIDS along with Dask to accelerate the analysis of single-cell RNA-seq data from 1.3 million cells.
 This example includes preprocessing, dimension reduction, clustering and visualization.
+Dask is used to load and preprocess the dataset in batches.

 This example relies heavily on UVM and a few of the operations oversubscribed a 32GB V100 GPU on a DGX1.
 While this example should work on any GPU built on the Pascal architecture or newer, you will want to make sure there is enough main memory available.
 Oversubscribing a GPU by more than a factor of 2x can cause thrashing in UVM, which can ultimately lead to the notebook freezing.